madbailey/ProductionSearch2/README.md

-# Production Search Tool test version 0.7
+# Production Search Tool

 ## General About
-Production Search Tool is a Python-based application for searching files using a series of order numbers, a string that represents a portion of the file name, and listing the matches in an easy to read and decipher tree view.
+Production Search Tool is a Python-based application for searching files using a series of strings that represents a portion of the file name, and listing the matches in an easy to read and decipher tree view.
 From this tree view you open files, copy information about them,

 ## Special Note